dotnet/docs-maui/docs/user-interface/graphics/paint/pattern.md

 ## Create a PatternPaint object

-A pattern must be created before an area can be painted with it.
-Once the pattern has been created, it should be assigned to the `Pattern` property of a `PatternPaint` object.
+To paint an area with a pattern, create the pattern and assign it to the `Pattern` property of a `PatternPaint` object.

 The following example shows how to create a pattern and fill an area with it: